cu-bioinformatics/meet-eu-2023-projects/README.md

 - 'Team5_flowchart' : png file summing up our pipeline
 - 'docking_loop' : folder containing the code files to prepare ligands, protein and run and loop for all candidates
 - 'find_top_scorers' : finds best scorers in folder of docking results
+- 'top_docking_scores' : contains the list of the 29 best scoring compounds along with their score
 - articles : reference articles